lmash/coffeepoetry/README.md

 ## Poetry Generation Explained
 - Poetry generation runs after each review is entered
-- Only cafés with an average rating of 4.2 or higher and 3 or more review descriptions can generate poetry
+- Only cafés with an average rating of 4 or higher and 3 or more review descriptions can generate poetry
 - The AI uses a combination of the café and coffee descriptions (3 coffee descriptions are randomly selected) to generate a haiku

 ## Technologies
-HTML, Bootstrap, CSS, Javascript, Python, Django Framework
+HTML, Bootstrap, CSS, Javascript, Python, Django Framework, OpenAI

 ### Setup Pre-Requisite
 To enable poetry generation requires an API key from OpenAI.
 The website will work without the key